JackOfMostTrades/sep_sign/README.md

 Since this library is only available with a Swift API, I have written a small helper CLI in swift.
 The CLI is [embedded](https://pkg.go.dev/embed) in this package and will be extracted (into a temporary file that is immediately cleanup up after execution) and run as needed.

-It would be possible to implement this library instead using cgo (e.g. [using an objective-c bridge](https://github.com/smasher164/swift-cgo-example)), but that requires linking agaist all of the swift runtime libraries which is a bit heavy-handed.
+It would be possible to implement this library instead using cgo (e.g. [using an objective-c bridge](https://github.com/smasher164/swift-cgo-example)), but that requires linking against all of the swift runtime libraries which is a bit heavy-handed.
 Relying on an embedded binary seemed like the less obtrusive option.

 # Rebuilding the binary